benjamincjackson/distance/README.md

     -b, --batchsize <batchsize>    try setting this >(>) 1 if you are struggling to get a speedup when adding threads [default: 1]
     -h, --help                     Print help information
-    -i, --input <input>...         input alignment(s) in fasta format -m, --measure <measure>        which distance measure to use [default: raw] [possible values: n, n_high, raw, jc69, k80, tn93]
+    -i, --input <input>...
+Input alignment file(s) in fasta format.
+Loaded into memory.
+    -m, --measure <measure>        which distance measure to use [default: raw] [possible values: n, n_high, raw, jc69, k80, tn93]
+    -o, --output <output>          output file in tab-separated-value format -s, --stream <stream>          Input alignment file in fasta format.
+Streamed from disk.
+                                   Requires exactly one file also be specifed to -i.
-    -o, --output <output>          output file in tab-separated-value format -t, --threads <threads>        how many threads to spin up for pairwise comparisons [default: 1] -V, --version                  Print version information
+    -t, --threads <threads>        how many threads to spin up for pairwise comparisons [default: 1] -V, --version                  Print version information
 ```

 ## Acknowledgements

+This program incorporates [rust-bio](https://rust-bio.github.io/).
 This program makes use of the [bitwise coding scheme for nucleotides](http://ape-package.ird.fr/misc/BitLevelCodingScheme.html) by Emmanuel Paradis, as used in ape ([Paradis, 2004](https://doi.org/10.1093/bioinformatics/btg412)).
 Equation (7) in Tamura and Nei ([1993](https://doi.org/10.1093/oxfordjournals.molbev.a040023)) is also rearranged according to ape's source code.